Starts a 5G registration or mobility update by sending UE identity and registration intent to the core.

 Engineers should focus first on registration type, identity form, ngKSI, and whether the message is plain or integrity protected.

 This message is not typically analyzed as ASN.1 on the wire.
-Engineers usually inspect it as a NAS or protocol field decode rather than an ASN.1 tree.
+It is usually read as a NAS or protocol field structure instead.

 Registration Request is typically decoded as a NAS 5GS message using 24.501 information element structure, not as an ASN.1 tree like RRC or NGAP.